carsakiller/Carsas-Companion/readme.md

 * live module (map with players and vehicles)
 * gameserver management module (start/stop game, manage saves)
 * Statistics: how do we do the database?
 Is handling it in a simple object to RAM intensive
+* Performance: show tps etc on the website

 ## Other
 * Discord link: use discord role memebers for gameaddon role members (synced)